Work in Progress

 I was the moon who stole light to be seen.

-We turned at the sound of footsteps on the path behind us.
+Footsteps on the path behind us pulled our attention.
 “Folks are waiting for you,” Valdez said, standing with his back against the sun.
 “Will you be much longer?”

-Asher stood, brushed dirt from his pants, and reached out to help Mama.
+Asher stood, brushed dirt from his pants, and reached out to help Mama stand.
 Gabriel gurgled in her arms, but all remained well.

 “Wait.”
 I scrambled to my feet, trying to keep my dress from climbing up my legs.
 “If Buck was once Gideon Halliday, who were you?”

-“Mama lied,” I blurted out, the pain of betrayal burning into my bones.
-I looked up to the sky.
-“She said if I was good and said my prayers and just believed, you’d come through.
+“Mama lied,” I blurted out, resentment pushing words from the depths of me.
+“She said if I was good and had faith in you, you’d come through.
 Why didn’t you?”
-I whisked away a surprise tear before it tumbled down my cheek.
+I looked up at the sky and whisked away a surprise tear before it tumbled down my cheek.
 “We’re just a bad match, you and me, so it’s best we go our separate ways.
 That way in the end?
 Neither of us disappoints the other.”

 My first breakup was with God.
-I thought my heart would feel light after shedding the weight of a heavy and useless dogma.
-Instead it collapsed like one of Tía Raquel’s white dwarf stars.
+Not as devastating as a breakup yet to come, but I had no way of knowing that then.
+At the moment, it hurt like hell.
+Like wax that dried on my innards and was mercilessly ripped away.
+I wanted to feel light after shedding the weight of heavy and useless dogma.
+I wanted to feel free.
+Instead I felt more shackled than ever as my heart collapsed like one of Tía Raquel’s white dwarf stars.